JBernal7/personal-site-jbernal/content/project/hub-terra/index.md

 <!--StartFragment-->
 <div style="text-align: justify;">

-At **Hub-Terra**, we are dedicated to advancing our understanding of species and habitats through a diverse array of cutting-edge technologies and methodologies.
+At **Hub-Terra**, we are dedicated to advancing our understanding of species and ecosystems through a diverse array of cutting-edge technologies and methodologies.
 Our team commits to unearthing new insights and providing actionable information that can drive conservation strategies forward.

 We envisage a world where **scientific breakthroughs** are the cornerstone of strategies to protect and restore nature.
 Our belief is strong in the positive impact we can achieve in the natural world, extending **beyond remote sensing** to encompass advanced **spatial modelling**, geospatial data analysis, and active collaboration with various stakeholders.